 2017 to 2019 saw the ACT region again in the grip of drought and, once again, the fairways suffered.
 The Club resorted to the use of 'town water' to keep the tees and greens in a playable condition.
 In 2015 the golf Club (in an attempt to mitigate the effects of future droughts) embarked on a major upgrade to the course irrigation system ... this was completed in 2021.

-IMAGE H8 - the 7th tee and 6th green (photo January 2020)
+IMAGE H8 - the 6th green and 7th tee (photo January 2020)